asnota/conceptfr/README.md

 The validation and test splits were extracted from a golden subset.

 ---
-title: Table 1.
+Table 1.
 Dataset basic statistics
 ---
 </br>
 <img src="./Tables/Statistics.PNG"/>